|

 that they could see it being useful in a GM.
 It would have been a more accurate and complete

-picture if it read: "With encouragement and recommendations from people
+picture if you had written: "With encouragement and recommendations from

-he had worked with – GMs, assistant GMs and scouting directors – Wright
+people he had worked with – GMs, assistant GMs and scouting directors –

-applied for a handful of GM jobs as a dark horse candidate during the last
+Wright applied for a handful of GM jobs as a dark horse candidate during the

-there were a few GMs who were envisioning someone of my background being a
+there were a few GMs who were envisioning someone from my perspective being a

 GM, and recommending exactly that, would not fit with your theme of this